csgf/csgf/index.rst

 The documentation is organized in the following sections:

-* INTRODUCTION
+* :ref:`intro-docs`
-	This section provides an introduction on the CSGF, including its global architecture
+	This section provides an introduction on the CSGF, including its global architecture.
 * :ref:`insta-docs`
 	This section provides a step-by-step guide to install and configure a server hosting a CSGF-based Science Gateway.
 * :ref:`core-docs`